shanghoosh1/Parallel_Graphical_Join/README.md

 We present our parallel version of GJ algorithm to join the relational tables by using graphical models.

 The code is for lastFM-A1, lastFM-A1-dup and lastFM-A2.
-To see the queries, please refer to our new paper " Graphical Join, To Be Published Soon".
+To see the queries and other settings, please refer to our new paper " Graphical Join, To Be Published Soon".

 The results for in-memory and in-disk runs for the three queries are shown below.
 The results show that GJ has a better performance even in parallel setting.